National Writing Day

 Further resources:

-• Get involved with author Andy Shepherd’s mini writing challenge based on her best-selling The Boy Who Grew Dragons series.
+• Get involved with author Andy Shepherd’s mini writing challenge based on her best-selling series The Boy Who Grew Dragons.

-• Sign up to Authorfy for access to a range of Author Masterclass videos, where top children’s authors talk about their inspiration and writing process.
+• Sign up to Authorfy for access to teaching notes, writing challenges and Author Masterclass videos, where top children’s authors talk about their inspiration and writing process.

 • Young Writers run themed writing competitions all through the year with supporting resources for teachers.